Can You Spend a Personal Loan on Anything?

 What’s worse, by using a personal loan for a downpayment, it disqualifies you from taking out an FHA (Federal Housing Administration) loan or a conventional loan.

 Although some lenders will permit you to use a personal loan for investment purposes, it is not a good idea to do so.
 You could be acting against your own financial interest because you’ll decrease the overall return on your investment.
-The money you’ll earn in dividends will have to be used to pay off the interest from your personal loan.
+The money you’ll earn in dividends will have to be used to pay off the interest from your loan.

-The longer you pay on your personal loan, the more interest you will pay – and that will further drain your investment funds.
+The longer you pay on your loan, the more interest you will pay – and that will further drain your investment funds.

 Taking out a personal loan poses more problems when you consider what you’ll have to do if your income changes, or if the market underperforms.
-These factors further complicate your personal loan plan as you scramble to find more money to compensate for changes to your financial circumstances.
+These factors further complicate your plan as you scramble to find more money to compensate for changes to your financial circumstances.

 4) Basic Living Expenses